Keeanga-Yamahtta Taylor

 Keeanga-Yamahtta Taylor is an American academic, writer, and activist.
 She is a professor of African American Studies at Princeton University.
 She is the author of From #BlackLivesMatter to Black Liberation (2016).
 For this book, Taylor received the 2016 Cultural Freedom Award for an Especially Notable Book from the Lannan Foundation.
 She is a co-publisher of Hammer & Hope, an online magazine that began in 2023.

 Education

 While working as a tenant advocate, Taylor enrolled in night classes at Northeastern Illinois University.
 She moved to New York City before returning to Chicago, Illinois to complete her Bachelor of Arts degree in 2007.
-Taylor earned a Master of Arts in African American Studies from Northwestern University in 2011.
-Taylor earned her PhD in 2013 in African-American Studies from Northwestern University.
+Taylor then earned a M.A.
+(2011) and PhD (2013) in African American Studies from Northwestern University.
 Her dissertation is titled Race for Profit: Black Housing and the Urban Crisis in the 1970s.

 Career

 From 2013 to 2014, Taylor held the Chancellor's Postdoctoral Fellowship in the Department of African American Studies at the University of Illinois at Champaign-Urbana.
 Taylor was a professor at Princeton University in the African American Studies Department.
 Opinion pieces authored by Taylor have appeared in The Guardian, The New York Times, The New Yorker, and Jacobin.
 Taylor has also appeared as a guest on Democracy Now!, NPR's All Things Considered, The Intercept podcast, and NBC's Why Is This Happening? with Chris Hayes among many other venues.

 Taylor's book Race for Profit: Black Housing and the Urban Crisis in the 1970s was published in 2019 by the University of North Carolina Press.
 It was a 2020 semi-finalist for the National Book Award for nonfiction and a 2020 finalist for the Pulitzer Prize for History.
 She is a 2021 Guggenheim fellow.

 On September 28, 2021, Taylor was named a MacArthur Fellow.

 In 2022, she became professor of African-American studies at Northwestern University, her alma mater, in Evanston, IL.
 In July 2023, she returned to Princeton as professor.